Frequently asked questions

 What does it cost to become an NDPIA member and to participate in courses?

 There are no costs to become a member and all courses and the biannual meeting are free to attend.
-Co-funding is available for travel and accommodations needed to participate in a course not given at your home university.
+Co-funding is available for accommodation needed to participate in a course not given at your home university.

 Will I get course credits for participating in an NDPIA course?